dtischler/mbl-alpine-container/README.md

  It takes about 15 minutes to push the container, seemingly without much progress, but it does work in the end.

- From an SSH session, you can run:
+ If you then launch an SSH session, you can run:

  runc exec alpine-python-iot sh  (to start a console inside the running container)